oleksandrT/UIcourse_lecture11_town/README.md

 # Web UI course.
-Lecture11 homework.
-THe town.
+Lecture 11's homework.
+The town.

 This is implementation of house as an object.
 Inside flat you can add people by clicking on it.